Project

 Actions #5

-Updated by Raymond Hoh 9 days ago
+Updated by Raymond Hoh about 1 month ago

 At first, I tried running Ray's fork.
 But this caused a couple problems.
 First, it used an old copy of the AWS SDK, which made it difficult to debug.
 Second, the blogs.dir fixes didn't work right; from my reading, they assume that the webserver kept the upload files in blogs.dir, but that on S3 they'd be in the /uploads/sites/ bucket.
 I don't think it's necessary to do this: we can simply upload the blogs.dir and the uploads buckets separately, and everything appears to work correctly with the latest S3-Uploads, out of the box.